-Fences?
 This may seem an odd thing for an architect to write about, but I think fences are long overdue for some attention.
-Fences are usually the least thought about structures on your property, and yet can be visually very obtrusive and functionally almost worse than useless overall, needlessly eroding the amenity and value of your investment.
+They are usually the least thought about structures on your property, and yet are often visually very obtrusive and functionally almost worse than useless, needlessly eroding the amenity and value of what for most people is their largest investment.

 Badly considered fences are found surrounding nearly all New Zealand suburban properties.
 Often as not, when you buy a section any fences have already been built by the subdivision developer and are likely the cheapest that money could buy.
 The main purpose of such readymade fencing is as a shortcut allowing prospective buyers to tick ‘security’, ‘privacy’, and ‘shelter’ as features offered when comparing sections.
 Few buyers stop to consider whether this is actually true, or even relevant.
 Most suburban fencing actually performs quite poorly at even these few tickbox tasks, creating unnecessary compromises that are often worse than the problems they purport to solve:

 Poor Security – Unless you want to live behind razor wire, most suburban fencing provides little meaningful security, and if anything actually creates a better opportunity for thieves and other home invaders to attack you or your property in privacy.